Spotify launches first ad campaign

 The commercials, created by the advertising agency Droga5, include a concert-goer crowd surfing in an endless sea of people and a guy dancing at a party.

-When Spotify was founded in 2006 by Daniel Ek and Martin Lorentzon, the music service depended heavily on its integration with Facebook (FB.O).
+When Spotify was founded in 2006 by Daniel Ek and Martin Lorentzon, the music service depended heavily on its integration with Facebook.
 Users needed a Facebook account to access Spotify though that is no longer the case.

 Streaming and on demand music services are popular with consumers though the business model requires lots of capital for royalty rights.
 Spotify said in December it has paid more than $500 million to the music industry since its launch and that roughly 70 percent of its revenue goes back to music rights holders.

-Meanwhile on Monday, Business Insider reported that Spotify is looking to expand to a video on-demand service similar to that of Netflix's (NFLX.O), citing two unnamed sources.
+Meanwhile on Monday, Business Insider reported that Spotify is looking to expand to a video on-demand service similar to that of Netflix's, citing two unnamed sources.

 Spotify CEO Ek said in an interview with CNET that it is something it will not be doing anytime soon.
 "I won't rule it out because we're a company that looks at what we're doing incredibly long term.
 But right now, we're all focused on music."